hartwigmedical/actin/molecular/README.md

     - Is there an exon match for the specific variant's mutation type?
 If yes, use exon match.
     - Else, fall back to gene matching.
 - For copy numbers the algo searches in the following order:
     - Is there a copy number specific match?
-If yes, use copy number specific match
+If yes, use copy number specific match.
     - Else, fall back to gene matching.
-- Homozygous disruptions are treated as losses for the sake of annotation.
+- For homozygous disruptions, a match with losses is performed.
-- For disruptions a gene match is performed.
+- For disruptions, a gene match is performed.
-- For fusions, the annotation algo searches in the following order:
+- For fusions, the algo searches in the following order:
     - Is there a known fusion with an exon range that matches the specific fusion?
-If yes, use fusion annotation
+If yes, use fusion annotation.
     - Else, fall back to known fusion match ignoring specific exon ranges.

 Do note that gene matching only ever populates the `geneRole` field.
 Any gene-level annotation assumes that the `proteinEffect` is unknown.

 #### Evidence annotation

-Every (potential) driver and characteristic is annotated with evidence from SERVE.
+Every (potential) molecular driver and characteristic is annotated with evidence from SERVE.
 In practice all evidence comes from `CKB` except for external trials which is populated by `ICLUSION`.
-The evidence annotations happens in the following steps:
+The evidence annotations occurs in the following order:

-- Find all on-label and off-label applicable events that match with the driver / characteristic
+1. Collect all on-label and off-label applicable evidences that match with the driver / characteristic
-- Map all events to the ACTIN evidence datamodel (described above).
+1. Map the evidences to the ACTIN evidence datamodel (above).

-An event is considered on-label in case the applicable evidence tumor DOID is equal to or a child of the patient's tumor doids, and none of the patient's tumor DOIDs is blacklisted by the evidence.
+Evidence is considered on-label in case the applicable evidence tumor DOID is equal to or a child of the patient's tumor doids, and none of the patient's tumor DOIDs is blacklisted by the evidence.

-Evidence from SERVE is collected per driver / characteristic according to below:
+Evidence from SERVE is collected per driver / characteristic according as follows:

 | Driver / Characteristic        | Evidence collected                                                                                                                                                                                                                        |
 |--------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|